REMIX: Efficient Range Query for LSM-trees: Background

 Figure~\ref{fig:leveled} shows an example of seek on an LSM-tree using leveled compaction.
-To seek key 67, a binary search is used on each run to identify a key satisfying the comparison criteria ($cursor\_key\ge target\_key$).
+To seek key 67, a binary search is used on each run to identify the smallest key satisfying $key\ge seek\_key$.
 Each identified key is marked by a cursor.
-Then the keys are sort-merged using a min-heap structure~\cite{minheap}, and thus the key 67 in $L_2$ is selected.
-Subsequently, each next operation will compare the keys under the cursors, return the smallest key, and advance the corresponding cursor.
-This process presents a global sorted view of the keys, as shown in the upper right corner of Figure~\ref{fig:leveled}.
+Then these keys are sort-merged using a min-heap structure~\cite{minheap}, and thus the key 67 in $L_2$ is selected.
+Subsequently, each next operation will compare the keys under the cursors, return the smallest one, and advance the corresponding cursor.
+This process presents a globally sorted view of the keys, as shown in the upper right corner of Figure~\ref{fig:leveled}.
 In this example, all three levels must be accessed for the sort-merging.
 Figure~\ref{fig:tiered} shows a similar example with tiered compaction.
 Having six overlapping sorted runs, a seek operation is more expensive than the previous example.
 In practice, the threshold $T$ in tiered compaction is often set to a small value, such as $T=4$ in ScyllaDB~\cite{scylladb}, to avoid having too many overlapping sorted runs in a store.